Asia Rugby Women's Championship

 The Asia Rugby Championship for women's national fifteen-a-side teams is a rugby union tournament that has been contested since 2006.
-Organised by Asia Rugby, there are currently two competition divisions.
-The championship is also the continental qualifying tournament for Asian women's teams in the lead up to the Rugby World Cup.
+Organised by Asia Rugby, there are currently two competition divisions — the Championship, and Division 1.
+The championship is also the continental qualifying tournament for Asian women's teams in the lead up to the Rugby World Cup, and the WXV.

+History

+The Asia Rugby Women's Championship began in 2006, the first tournament was hosted by China in Kunming.
+Hosts, China, won the inaugural tournament and since then, Japan has won seven times, Kazakhstan five times, with China and Hong Kong winning one each.

+Japan won their seventh Championship title in 2025.

+Format

+The international test calendar was restructured to accommodate the upcoming WXV tournament.
+Asia Rugby announced that the Asia Rugby Women's Championship would now be played in two tiers as a pathway to the WXV tournament.

+The top team in the Championship division will compete in WXV 2 as Asia 1, and the runner-up in WXV 3.

 Previous winners

 All-time summary

-Up to and including the 2022 edition, the following women's teams' Championship division top-3 finishes in tournaments:
+Up to and including the 2024 edition, the following women's teams' Championship division top-3 finishes in tournaments: